Does a Student Loan Affect a Mortgage? Learn How It Impacts Your Application

 Do You Have to Tell a Lender About Your Student Loan?

 Yes, it’s important to declare your student loan when applying for a mortgage.
 Even though student loans don’t appear on your credit report, lenders will want to understand your full financial situation, including any regular commitments like student loan repayments.
 Failing to declare your student loan could result in complications or even rejection of your application further down the line.
-Lenders also review your payslips where the loan repayment show under the deduction section.
+Lenders also review your payslips, where student loan repayments normally appear under deductions.

 At Kerr & Watson, we can guide you through the application process, ensuring that you provide accurate information and put forward the strongest possible case to lenders.